All-on-4: Why Nuffield Dental for this Dental Implant Procedure?

 Most of the All-on-4 patients would not have had full teeth for a long time.
 With the All-on-4 procedure is done in a single day, this suddenly introduces a foreign object into the mouth that patient must get slowly adjusted to.
 There are some inherent problems with the implant-supported full arch denture that patient must be aware of.

 Natural teeth have nerves and it has proprioception which allows teeth to protect themselves from pressure and excessive forces.
 Dental implants do not have proprioception and thus, they lack this protective mechanism.
-Hence any bite problems may be exacerbated, leading to bridges chipping or failure.
-Patients are advised to eat slowly and carefully and thus develop a safe chewing pattern and chewing muscle memory with their new All-on-4 teeth.
+Hence any bite problems may be exacerbated, causing bridges chipping or failing.
+Patients are advised to eat slowly and carefully and thus develop a safe chewing pattern and chewing muscle memory with their novel All-on-4 teeth.

 Caring for Your All-on-4 Teeth